plaintextaccounting/plaintextaccounting/src/Capital-gains-reporting.md

   Bitcoin.Tax, Cointracker, Coinledger, Koinly, Summ, TokenTax are some of these.
 While convenient, online calculators add rather serious privacy risk: when they are hacked or infiltrated, potentially your entire past, present and future cryptocurrency activities can be seen and analysed.

 - Offline cryptocurrency tax calculators.\
-  These tend to be less featureful but more private, so we focus on them here.
+  These tend to be less featureful but more private.
 Some of them are:

-  - [BittyTax] - UK and US variants (can do wallet-based cost tracking by using multiple configs)
+  - [BittyTax] - UK and US variants (can do wallet-based cost tracking needed for US, by using multiple configs)
-  - [rotki]    - freemium, featureful, does not support US yet (wallet-based cost tracking, <https://github.com/rotki/rotki/issues/2438>)
+  - [rotki]    - freemium, featureful (does not support US yet, <https://github.com/rotki/rotki/issues/2438>)
   - [RP2]      - does not support US yet (<https://github.com/eprbell/rp2/issues/135>)

 [bittytax]: https://github.com/BittyTax/BittyTax